visym/cap/README.md

 * Worldwide.
 Videos are collected from over 750 collectors in 33 countries.
 * Large-scale.
 We provide an open and easily downloaded training/validation set suitable for pre-training.

-This dataset will be associated with the Open Fine-grained Activity Detection Challenge to be launched in Late Summer 2022.
-We will evaluate activity classification in trimmed clips and temporal activity detection in untrimmed clips.
+This dataset will be associated with the [Workshop on Fine-grained Activity Detection](https://openfad.nist.gov/workshop/fgad23) Challenge opening on September 5 2022.
+The first workshop will evaluate activity classification in trimmed clips and the second workshop will evaluate temporal activity detection in untrimmed clips.

 # Download